christinaqtruong/goGiphy/README.md

 ## Ajax Exercise

 ## Introduction
-The purpose of this project is demonstrate requests to server-side APIs using the jQuery AJAX method.
-A request is made to the Giphy API to populate gif information based on search keyword buttons the user creates dynamically using jQuery and JavaScript.
+This project sends requests to a server-side API using the jQuery AJAX method.
+The request is made to Giphy's API and populates gif information using search keyword buttons the user creates dynamically using jQuery and JavaScript.

 ## Project Link
 https://christinaqtruong.github.io/goGiphy/